White supremacists are riling up thousands on social media

 Target said in a statement that it is working with local and national law enforcement agencies who are investigating the videos.

-As society becomes more accepting of LGTBQ rights, the issue may be especially triggering for young men who have held traditional beliefs around relationships and marriage, Bloom said.
+As society becomes more accepting of LGBTQ rights, the issue may be especially triggering for young men who have held traditional beliefs around relationships and marriage, Bloom said.